 As with every legal question, the answer is simple, and complicated, at the same time.
-The holidays are coming, with the food, the drink, the parties, and the need to get home.
+There comes a time at any function where everyone needs to get home safely.
 Football games seem almost to be mandatory drinking sessions, as do after work get-togethers.
 Those TV commercials show happy, laughing, bright faces, having beer and wine at parties.
 They even tell you to “drink responsibly,” but they never tell you what that means.

 The legislature has a simple answer: if your blood alcohol concentration (B.A.C.) reaches .08% or higher, you are presumed to have had too much drink to drive safely.
 If you get stopped, or God forbid, you have an accident, you can try to show you’re not really “impaired.”
 But since simply having that amount in a blood test or breath test is a crime all by itself, you may look, feel, and drive fine, but you still be breaking the law.